Factor H: Interactions

 Factor H has been shown to interact with complement component 3, amongst other complement proteins and factors, leading to regulation of the alternative pathway of complement in particular.

 Recombinant production

 Biologically active Factor H has been produced by Ralf Reski and coworkers in the moss bioreactor, in a process called molecular farming.
 Large quantities of biologically active human Factor H, potentially suitable for therapeutic purposes, were produced using a synthetic codon-optimised gene expressed in the yeast expression host, Pichia pastoris.

-Potential use as a Therapeutic Drug

-Age Related Macular Degeneration

-Gemini Therapeutics Inc. is a Massachusetts based precision medicine company focused on the development of new therapies through a deeper understanding of disease.
-Based on the biological activity of human factor H, Gemini is developing a recombinant human factor H protein, GEM103, for the treatment of dry AMD.
-Gemini recently announced the completion of enrollment in a Phase 2a Trial of GEM103 in Dry Age-Related Macular Degeneration (AMD) in Patients with High-Risk Genetic Variants.
-Top line data are expected in 1H 2021.